-- (4) A district plan must not be inconsistent with - - ...(c) a regional plan for any matter specified in section 30(1).
+- (4) A district plan must not be inconsistent with - - (c) a regional plan for any matter specified in section 30(1).

-The parts of the Auckland Regional Plan: Coastal that are relevant to landform 6 (regenerating slopes) are attached as appendix B. The provisions that are of key relevance are set out below:
+The parts of the Auckland Regional Plan: Coastal that are relevant to landform 7 (forest and bush) are attached as appendix B. The provisions that are of key relevance are set out below: